Higher Categories and Topological Quantum Field Theories: -crossed Braided Spherical Fusion Categories ( s)

 \subsection{Strictifying \CatNameShort{$G$}s}

-A \CatNameShort{$G$} is called strict, if it is a strict spherical fusion category and the structure isomorphisms $\gamma_{g;X,Y}, \,\sigma_{g},\, \eta_{g,h;X}, \,\epsilon_{X}$ are the identity map.
+A \CatNameShort{$G$} is called strict, if it is a strict spherical fusion category and the structure isomorphisms $\gamma_{g;X,Y}, \,\sigma_{g},\, \eta_{g,h;X}, \,\epsilon_{X}$ are the identity maps.
 Every \CatNameShort{$G$} is equivalent to a strict one as indicated in the following theorem.
-Roughly speaking, an equivalence of \CatNameShort{$G$}s is an equivalence as a tensor functor and preserves all additional structures, e.g., crossed braiding, $G$-action, etc. For the rigorous definition, see \cite{muger2010onthe}.
+Roughly speaking, an equivalence of \CatNameShort{$G$}s is an equivalence as a tensor functor that preserves all additional structures, e.g., crossed braiding, $G$-action, etc. In particular, we require such an equivalence to preserve the $G$-grading.
+That is, it maps the $g$-sector to the $g$-sector.
+For a rigorous definition, see \cite{muger2010onthe}.